N23897/Personal-blog/deployment-guides/Step-5-Set-Up-Domain-Name-DNS.md

 http://yourdomain.com
 ```

-- You should see your website (the same as you saw at your server’s public IP).
+- You should see your website (the same as you saw on your server’s public IP).
 - If not, wait a bit and try again.

 ---